WINKgroup/winkit-android-okcore/Readme.md

 ### Multiple Core requests
 There is a way to launch more CoreController's methods that returns models in a callback.
-The class that provide this feature is MultipleCoreRequests.
+The class that provide this feature is **[MultipleCoreRequests](https://winkgroup.github.io/winkit-android-okcore/okcore/winkit.android.okcore/-multiple-core-requests/)**.

-Usage example of a **[MultipleCoreRequests](https://winkgroup.github.io/winkit-android-okcore/okcore/winkit.android.okcore/-multiple-core-requests/)**
+Usage example

 ```kotlin
 /*